-Mettersi is an Italian verb that a non-native speaker might find difficult to use.
-However, it is widely used in spoken Italian and you might want to know how to use it.
+Mettersi is an Italian verb that non-native speakers might find not so easy to use.
+However, it is widely used in conversational Italian and you might want to know how to use it.

 - mi sono messo/a

 - ti sei messo/a

 - si sono messi/e

 Now let’s work out the different meanings of the verb mettersi.

 TO PUT ON a piece of clothing or accessories

 - Mi metto sciarpa e cappello per uscire oggi, fa proprio freddo – I ‘m putting on a scarf and a hat to go out today, it’s really cold

 - Ti metti una gonna o i pantaloni per la cerimonia? – Are you putting on a skirt or a pair of trausers for the cerimony?